oatlog/oatlog/doc/report/main.typ

 program.
 This is different from egglog, in that Oatlog is more focused on being embeddable and is compiled ahead-of-time rather than being interpreted.
 We find that this has two large consequences.

-The first of these is that at the cost of a multiple-second compilation time, Oatlog does not experience hundreds of microseconds of overhead for theory initialization and every EqSat step.
+The first consequence is that at the cost of a multiple-second compilation time, Oatlog does not experience hundreds of microseconds of overhead for theory initialization and every EqSat step.
 This makes Oatlog more suitable for latency-critical or massively parallel use of many small e-graphs, which one can find in per-function or per-basic-block optimization within a compiler.
 However, the difference is likely to be less inherent for large e-graphs, where the interpreter's overhead is amortized over the data plane.

-The second advantage of an ahead-of-time architecture lies in improving prototypability and debuggability driven by reading and modifying the Rust code generated by the e-graph compiler.
+The second consequence of an ahead-of-time architecture lies in improving prototypability and debuggability driven by reading and modifying the Rust code generated by the e-graph compiler.
 This aspect simplifies performance engineering for Oatlog, as one can easily separate the problems of determinining what efficient codegen looks like and how to modify to compiler to generate such code,